millsguo/anit_cms_for_zf3/README.md

 - Page (Module : Rubrique): it's a web page, the main container.

-- Section (Module : Sous-Rubrique) : a page has one or many sections. a section does not represent a section tag, it's a piece of your page.
+- Section (Module : Sous-Rubrique) : a page has one or many sections. a section does not represent a section tag in html, it's represents a piece of your page.

 - Content (Module : Contenu, Galerie, Blogcontent) : a section has one or many contents.
 I have divided content in three types :
     - stdContent : html content that you can edit with an editor + title and subtitle
     - imgContent : std content plus images
     - blogContet : imgContent plus another fields like author, date...
+It's up to you to create a new one or just modify an existing one.

 - Message (Module : Message) : It's a message sent by visitors through a form

 - Comment (Module : Commentaire) : It's a comment sent to a content

-By default messages and comments are sent by email and also are stored in the database.
+By default messages and comments are stored in the database.
+You can also send it by email.
+The code have been commented in the modules.
-The email sending is done by smtp client but you have also the option to send emails from visitor through sendmail.
+You just have to uncomment and put values in the related configuration files (folder EmailConfig in a module) The email sending is done by smtp client but you have also the option to send emails from visitor through sendmail.
 You just have to comment smtp client code and uncomment sendmail code inside the controller.